IBM/Db2/deployment/README.md

     Install arguments:
         --db-type STRING            the type of database to deplpy.
+Must be one of: db2wh, db2oltp (required) --db-name STRING            the name of database to deplpy.
+The default value is BLUDB (optional).
+The length of the value must not exceed 8 characters
-Must be one of: db2wh, db2oltp (required) --namespace STRING          namespace/project to install Db2 Community Edition into (required) --release-name STRING       release name for helm (required) --existing-pvc STRING       existing PersistentVolumeClaim to use for persistent storage
+        --namespace STRING          namespace/project to install Db2 Community Edition into (required) --release-name STRING       release name for helm (required) --existing-pvc STRING       existing PersistentVolumeClaim to use for persistent storage